kanimaru/twitcher/README.md

 - Windows Step Recorder to capture the Creating Credential Process

 **Known Bugs**
-- Can't move multiple gifs at once -> SpriteFrames will be the same
-- Color wasn't shown in chat example
-- soooo the gif thing also freaks out when there's a gif that's longer then like 50 frames ; it places some of the frames in random other

-- After loading the emojis the message doesn't get shown

 **Nice to Have**
 - Add continious deployment to Godot AssetLib